Home

 Key aspects to evaluate include the heart rate (whether it's too fast, slow, or irregular), the rhythm (whether the heartbeats are regular or abnormal), and any unusual patterns or deviations in the waves and segments that could signal potential issues.
 Understanding these components helps a preliminary assess whether an ECG report appears normal, though a physician should further examine any abnormalities.

-Understanding ECG Reports: How To Identify A Normal Reading?
+Understanding ECG Reports: How to Identify a Normal Reading?

 Electrocardiography (ECG or EKG) is essential for diagnosing and monitoring various heart conditions by recording the heart's electrical activity.
 It is commonly used to assess heart rate, rhythm, and other electrical functions, helping doctors detect abnormalities like arrhythmias, heart attacks, and other cardiovascular issues.